alisajedi/as1-9/README.md

   - fuel grade
   - fuel amount
   - fuel unit cost
-  - fuel cost
+  - fuel total cost

 This app also allows the user to:
   - view all entered log entries
   - add new entries
   - cancel entering an existing entry
   - see the total overall cost of fuel
+  - clear the list of entries

 Data in this app is:
-  - peristent across calls
+  - peristent
   - dynamically updated in the case of alteration to the data

+TODO:
+  - Allow the user to select a log from the ListView in MainActivity, and edit that log.